hackfestca/hfscoreboard/README.rst

 * Flag Updater
 * Web scoreboard

 By design, all components except the player script, connect directly to the database as they are considered "trusted" and user privileges are restricted (see security below).
 This should be considered in your design.
+Players interact with the scoreboard via a web app or a web API.

 Install